sequelize/sequelize/docs/docs/querying.md

     }
   }
 });
-// UPDATE post SET updatedAt = null WHERE updatedAt NOT NULL;
+// UPDATE post SET updatedAt = null WHERE deletedAt NOT NULL;
 ```

 ### Operators